 The Extended Credit Facility (ECF):

-- Provides sustained engagement over the medium to long term, in case of medium-term balance of payments needs;
+- Provides sustained engagement over the medium to long term, in case of protracted balance of payments problems;

 - Offers more flexibility than before on program extensions, the timing of structural reforms, and formal poverty reduction strategy document requirements.

 The Standby Credit Facility (SCF), which is similar to the Stand-By Arrangement for middle-income countries:

 - Provides flexible support to LICs with short-term financing and adjustment needs caused by domestic or external shocks, or policy slippages;